yarakyrychenko/yarakyrychenko/README.md

 - How can people become more resilient to misinformation online?
     - Profiling misinformation susceptibility worldwide.

-I also organize the [Cambridge Social Psychology Seminar Series](https://talks.cam.ac.uk/show/index/9110) and manage the CSDM Lab.
+I also organize the [Cambridge Social Psychology Seminar Series](https://talks.cam.ac.uk/show/index/9110) and co-manage the CSDM Lab.

 👯 I'm always looking to collaborate on exciting projects and ideas, so please feel free to reach out over [LinkedIn](https://www.linkedin.com/in/yaroslava-kyrychenko/) or email me at yk408 (at) cam (dot) ac (dot) uk!